 The RTA is managed by Pima Association of Governments (PAG), the region's metropolitan planning organization.
 Projects in the plan are implemented by the RTA's member jurisdictions.

 The plan includes roadway, transit, safety, environmental and economic vitality improvements.
 Plan goals include improving safety, cross-town mobility and reducing congestion.

 The RTA was formed in 2004 after legislation creating the authority was signed by then-Gov. Janet Napolitano in April and the RTA became effective Aug.
 25, 2004.
 As part of an extensive public involvement process, a diverse 35-member citizens committee and a 22-member technical committee developed the RTA plan in 2005 for voter approval in May 2006.

 The RTA is governed by a nine-member board, which meets monthly.
-A Citizens Accountability for Regional Transportation (CART) Committee, established by the board, meets as needed to provide oversight on the implementation of the plan.
+A Citizens Accountability for Regional Transportation (CART) Committee, established by the board, meets as needed to provide oversight on the implementation and fiscal management of the plan.
 A Technical Management Committee also meets to manage technical issues that may arise.
 Both committees report to the RTA Board.

 RTA State Statute